klacol/homeassistant-clage_homeserver/README.md

 - change the water temperature of the heater
 - no cloud connection needed to control the heater - only local ip-access needed.

-# Warning: WIP - Breaking changes possible
+# Warning: WIP - Work in progress
-This is the first version of the Integration so there are still breaking changes possible.
+This is an early test version of the Integration; it does not work yet!

 # Installation